alex-strobel/DPP-LabManual/Manuals/Meta-Analysis/Meta_Analysis.md

 + [From pre-registration to publication: a non-technical primer for conducting a meta-analysis to synthesize correlational data](https://doi.org/10.3389/fpsyg.2015.01549)

-This pimer is recommended also because of the R package used to demonstrate how to perform a meta-analysis is the same as that employed here, i.e., `metafor` ([Viechtbauer, 2010](https://www.jstatsoft.org/article/view/v036i03))
+This primer is recommended also because of the R package used to demonstrate how to perform a meta-analysis is the same as that employed here, i.e., `metafor` ([Viechtbauer, 2010](https://www.jstatsoft.org/article/view/v036i03))

 # Introduction